Sienci-Labs/Resources/longmill/software/ytsb-lm-choosing-software.md

 <b>Inkscape</b> (<a href="https://inkscape.org/" target="_blank" rel="noopener noreferrer">https://inkscape.org/</a>)

-Inkscape is a free and open-source desktop tool that lets you draw vector drawings or convert regular pictures into vector format with lots of granular control.
+Inkscape is a free and open source desktop tool that lets you draw vector drawings or convert regular pictures into vector format with lots of granular control.
 This program has been around for a long while and though it was never really meant for CNC it gets the job done using community-source plugins.
 There are many advanced features and tons of resources online to help you learn Inkscape.<br>
 <a href="https://www.youtube.com/watch?v=5aEcng_4sVA" target="_blank" rel="noopener noreferrer"><b>Recommended tutorial videos</b></a>

 ![](/_images/_longmill/_software/lm_choosingsoft_p4_Inkscape.JPG){.aligncenter .size-medium}